Steven Kwan Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The righty last appeared on Wednesday against the Detroit Tigers, when he tossed seven innings, allowing five earned runs while giving up seven hits.
+- Cox starts for the first time this season for the Royals.

+- The 26-year-old southpaw has pitched out of the bullpen six times this season.

-- The 26-year-old has a 6.34 ERA and 7.9 strikeouts per nine innings across 15 games this season, while giving up a batting average of .294 to his opponents.
+- He has a .00 ERA and 9.5 strikeouts per nine innings while opponents are hitting .053 against him over his six games this season.

 © 2023 Data Skrive.
 All rights reserved.